ArduPilot/ardupilot_wiki/common/source/docs/common-reach-rtk-receiver.rst

 ..  youtube:: oq9H19ikAdM
     :width: 100%

-**Pixhawk binaries**

-Although ERB support has already been added to ArduPilot master, there was no release yet to include it.
-You can get stable binaries with ERB support for all the ArduPilot supported vehicles.

-* `Pixhawk firmware compatible with ERB <http://files.emlid.com/apm/px4-reach.zip>`__

 Connecting Reach to Pixhawk
 ===========================

-A drone-mounted Reach unit can receive base corrections over telemetry radio, thus not requiring a separate correction link to the drone.
+A Reach unit mounted on the vehicle can receive base corrections over telemetry radio, thus not requiring a separate correction link to the drone.
 Coordinate output is implemented via a serial port.

 .. image:: ../../../images/Reach_pixhawk_radio.jpg
 	:target: ../_images/Reach_pixhawk_radio.jpg